Santa Muerte: Rituals associated with Santa Muerte

-According to popular belief, Santa Muerte is very powerful and is reputed to grant many favors.
-Her images are treated as holy and can give favors in return for the faith of the believer, with miracles playing a vital role.
-As Señora de la Noche ("Lady of the Night"), she is often invoked by those exposed to the dangers of working at night, such as taxi drivers, bar owners, police, soldiers, and prostitutes.
+According to popular belief, Santa Muerte is very powerful and is reputed to grant many miracles.
+Her images are treated as holy and can grant miracles in return for the faith of the believer.
+As Señora de la Noche ("Lady of the Night"), she is often invoked by those exposed to the dangers of working at night, such as taxi drivers, bar owners, police, soldiers, and sex workers.
 As such, devotees believe she can protect against assaults, accidents, gun violence, and all types of violent death.

-The image is dressed differently depending on what is being requested.
-Usually, the vestments of the image are differently colored robes, but it is also common for the image to be dressed as a bride (for those seeking a husband) or in European medieval nun's garments similar to female Catholic saints.
+Her effigies are dressed differently depending on what is being requested.
+Usually, her vestments are differently colored robes, but it is also common for the effigies to be dressed as a bride (for those seeking a husband) or in European medieval nun's garments similar to female Catholic saints.
 The colors of Santa Muerte's votive candles and vestments are associated with the type of petitions made.

-White is the most common color and can symbolize gratitude, purity, or the cleansing of negative influences.
-Red is for love and passion.
+White is the most common color and symbolizes gratitude, purity, or the cleansing of negative influences.
+Red is for love, lust and passion.
 It can also signify emotional stability.
 The color gold signifies economic power, success, money, and prosperity.
 Green symbolizes justice, legal matters, or unity with loved ones.
 Amber or dark yellow indicates health.
 Images with this color can be seen in rehabilitation centers, especially those for drug addiction and alcoholism.
 Black represents total protection against black magic or sorcery, or conversely negative magic or for force directed against rivals and enemies.
 Blue candles and images of the saint indicate wisdom, which is favored by students and those in education.
-It can also be used to petition for health.
 Brown is used to invoke spirits from beyond while purple, like yellow, usually symbolizes health.
 More recently black, purple, yellow and white candles have been used by devotees to supplicate Santa Muerte for healing of and protection from coronavirus as documented by Kingsbury and Chesnut, the leading researchers on Santa Muerte.